lelouchneo/tyk-docs/.github/pull_request_template.md

 - [ ] I have [reviewed the guidelines](../CONTRIBUTING.md) for contributing to this repository.
 - [ ] I have [read the technical guidelines](../CONTRIBUTING-TECHNICAL-GUIDE.md) for contributing to this repository.
 - [ ] Make sure you have started *your change* off *our latest `master`*.
+- [ ] I have added a preview link.